Scholz Research & Development, Inc.: History

-Early Products

 Power Soak

-The first product released by SR&D was an attenuator, placed inline between a guitar amplifier and one or two guitar speaker.
+The first product released by SR&D was an attenuator, placed inline between a guitar amplifier and one or two guitar speakers.
 The "Power Soak" limits the volume level while still maintaining the desired overdriven saturated sound of an amplifier operating at full volume.
-Now commonplace, this was the first such product to accomplish this feat.
+Now commonplace, this was the first such product to achieve widespread market distribution.

 The first commercial Power Soak was issued towards the end of 1980 for $89.95.

 An updated version of the Power Soak, the Model II, was issued towards the end of 1981.
 This model has an extra switch on the back to adapt the Power Soak to solid-state amplifiers.

 The Power Soak was re-issued one last time in 1992 as a Power Soak model III, lacking the solid-state switch, though the Power Soak III can be used both with solid-state and tube amps.
 The 1/4" jacks were also moved to the back of the unit.